The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor

 In \cite{Read2019}, the dark matter density at 150~pc, $\rho_{\mathrm{DM}}(150\mathrm{pc})$, is used as a proxy of the inner density slope $\gamma$.
-We compare our results of $\rho_{\mathrm{DM}}(150\mathrm{pc})$ with those reported by \cite{Read2019} and \cite{Hayashi2020} in Figure \ref{fig:rho at 150pc 3}.
+We compare our results of $\rho_{\mathrm{DM}}(150\mathrm{pc})$ with those reported by \cite{Read2019} and \cite{Hayashi2020}\footnote{We use the updated values kindly provided by Kohei Hayashi, which are different from the values listed in Table 2 of his work.} in Figure \ref{fig:rho at 150pc 3}.
 For the three dSphs used in our analysis, we mark our best recovered $\rho_{\mathrm{DM}}(150\mathrm{pc})$ from the chemodynamical model above by the magenta filled circles, and we do not repeatedly show those for the single-population model as they are very similar (see Figure \ref{fig:density profile}).
 Previous measurements by \cite{Read2019} and \cite{Hayashi2020} are plotted with black stars and green diamonds.